surajit-code/k8s-vagrant-deployment/README.md

   https://app.vagrantup.com/surajit-code/boxes/Cent7K8sBase

-  By default this box on the cloud are used for creating the final VMs
+  By default this box on the cloud is used for creating the final VMs

   This location is referenced in the respective Vagrant files, you do